NodleCode/docs.nodle.com/docs/nodle-wallets/talisman/import-legacy-mobile.md

 # Importing your Mobile Wallet

-The Nodle App might be using one of two wallet systems: Legacy or not Legacy.
-If you navigate to the screen to export your mnemonics, the application should indicate whether you are using a Legacy wallet or not.
+The Nodle Cash App might be using one of two wallet systems: Legacy or not Legacy.
+If you navigate to the screen with your public key by clicking the "Receive" button, the application will indicate whether you are using a Legacy wallet or not.
 If it does not say anything, you are not using a Legacy wallet.

 ## Non Legacy Wallets (default)